By: Jen Russon

 Riding with friends, Kendell Williams, 17, was traveling eastbound on I-595 when the driver said she was cut off, causing a multi-car accident.
 Although the driver insisted that all the passengers had their seatbelts on when they began the trip, Kendell, along with another passenger, was ejected from the car.

-Transported to Broward Health, she was placed in a medically induced coma after sustaining a fractured skull, swelling of the brain and other injuries.
+Transported to Broward Health, she was placed in a medically induced coma after sustaining a fractured skull, swelling of the brain, and other injuries.
 Sadly, Kendell passed away five days later.

 “She [the driver] is just a child.
-She didn’t mean for any of this to happen,” said her mother Rhonda.
+She didn’t mean for any of this to happen,” said her mother, Rhonda.

 Originally from Trinidad, Rhonda said their deep faith is helping the family through this.
 The 54-year-old single parent is holding a Nine-Night ritual to honor Kendell or “Kendii” to family and friends.
-A Nine-Night ritual is a Caribbean form of a wake, except for their family, it’s more a celebration of her daughter’s life than it is a time of mourning.
+A Nine-Night ceremony is a Caribbean form of a wake, except for their family, it’s more a celebration of her daughter’s life than it is a time of mourning.

 “The love we have been shown is unbelievable,” Rhonda said, explaining that Kendell had a reputation among her friends and classmates as one of the nicest and most inclusive people they knew.